 Machi uses a "projection" to determine how its Chain Replication replicas should operate; see [5] and [2].
-The concept of a projection is borrowed from CORFU but has a longer history, e.g., the Hibari key-value store [7] and goes back in research for decades, e.g., Porcupine [18].
+At runtime, a cluster must be able to respond both to administrative changes (e.g., substituting a failed server with replacement hardware) as well as local network conditions (e.g., is there a network partition?).

-The projection defines the operational state of Chain Replication's chain order as well the (re-)synchronization of data managed by by newly-added/failed-and-now-recovering
+The projection defines the operational state of Chain Replication's chain order as well the (re-)synchronization of data managed by by newly-added/failed-and-now-recovering members of the chain.
+This chain metadata, together with computational processes that manage the chain, must be managed in a safe manner in order to avoid unintended data loss of data managed by the chain.